International Brigades: Casualties

-Existing primary sources provide conflicting information as to the number of brigadiers killed; a report of the IB Albacete staff from late March 1938 claimed 4,575 KIA, an internal Soviet communication to Moscow by an NKVD major Semyon Gnadin from late July 1938 claimed 3,615 KIA, while the prime minister Juan Negrín in his farewell address in Barcelona of October 28, 1938 mentioned 5,000 fallen.
+Existing primary sources provide conflicting information as to the number of brigadiers killed; a report of the IB Albacete staff from late March 1938 claimed 4,575 KIA, an internal Soviet communication to Moscow by an NKVD major Semyon Gendin from late July 1938 claimed 3,615 KIA, while the prime minister Juan Negrín in his farewell address in Barcelona of October 28, 1938, mentioned 5,000 fallen.

-Also in historiography there is no agreement as to fatal casualties.
-One exact figures offered is 9,934; it was calculated in the mid-1970s and is at times repeated until today.
+Also, in historiography there is no agreement as to fatal casualties.
 The highest estimate identified is 15,000 KIA.
 Many scholars prefer 10,000, also in recently published works.
+One exact figure offered is 9,934; it was calculated in the mid-1970s and is at times repeated until today.
 The popular Osprey series claims there were at least 7,800 killed.
-However, other authors provide estimates that point rather to the range from 6,100 to 6,500.
-In some non-scholarly publications the number is given as 4,900.
-The above figures include brigadiers killed in action, these who died of wounds later or those who were executed as POWs.
-They do not include brigadiers who were executed by their own side, the figure that some claim might have been 500; they also do not include victims of accidents (self-shooting, traffic, drownings etc) or these who perished due to health problems (illness, frostbiten, poisoning etc).
+However, other authors provide estimates that point rather to the range from 6,100 to 6,500; one author claims 6,000.
+In some non-scholarly publications the number is given as 4,900 and in some older monographic accounts as 4,000.
+The above figures include brigadiers killed in action, these who died of wounds later or those who were executed as POWs; they include also few hundred volunteers who perished before reaching Spain.
+They include also brigadiers who were executed by their own side, the figure that some claim might have been 500; they also do include victims of accidents (self-shooting, traffic, drownings etc.) or these who perished due to health problems (illness, frostbite, poisoning etc.).

-The total number of casualties is given as 48,909.
-It includes killed, missing and wounded, though probably contains numerous duplicated cases, as one individual might have suffered wounds a few times.
+The total number of casualties is given as 48,909, 55,162 or 59,380.
+It includes killed, missing and wounded, though probably contains numerous duplicated/multiplicated cases, as one individual might have suffered wounds a few times; it also includes Spaniards, who at later stages formed over 50% of the IB personnel.
+The missing contain the category of POW; their total figure is unknown, yet estimates as to the number of interbrigadistas held prisoner in the key prison camp for foreign combatants, located in San Pedro de Cardeña, exceed 700.
+A work from the mid-1970s claimed that there were 7,686 MIA (incl.
+POW and deserters), 29,802 lightly wounded, and 7,739 heavily wounded.

 The ratio of KIA to all IB combatants as calculated by historians might differ even more as it depends not only on estimates as to the number of killed, but also on estimates as to the total number of volunteers.
-Some sources suggest the figure of 8.3%, some authors claim 15%, others opt for 16.7% or endorse the ratio of 28.6%; a single author arrived even at 33%.
+Some sources suggest the figure of 8.3%, some authors claim 15%, others opt for 16.8%, estimate 20% or 21%, prefer 24.7% or endorse the ratio of 28.6%; a single author arrived at 33% and one claims "a half".
 In comparison, in shock units used by the Nationalists, though they were not entirely comparable, the ratio was 11.3% for the Carlist requetés and 14.6% for the Moroccan regulares.
 The overall percentage of killed in action in armies of both sides is estimated at some 7%.